albertina777/eventinghello/README.md

 ## Running the application in dev mode

-You can run your application in dev mode that enables live coding wwww using:
+You can run your application in dev mode that enables live coding wwww using :
 ```
 ./mvnw quarkus:dev
 ```